tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

 #### Main features

-* New “Additional information” column showing if a prisoner is returning, new or on recall.
-Show both values on different lines if 2 are true – eg recall and new to the prison
+* New “Additional information” column displaying the values below.
+Show both values on different lines if 2 are true – eg recall and new to the prison.
+    - New to custody – never been in prison before
+	- New to this prison – been in prison before, but first time here
+	- Returning to this prison – been in this prison before
+    - Recall – been recalled to this prison
 * “Days waiting for allocation” on the current page changes to “Working days since entering the prison”.
 This new count should exclude weekends and bank holidays
 * Tier column is new to this page, but is used on several other pages in the service
 * “Case owner” on current page changes to “POM role needed” – values should be Supporting (replacing Community) or Responsible (replacing Custody)
 * “There are currently…” copy on current page should be removed
-* Current header of “Make new allocations” changes to “Make allocations”
+* Current header of “Make new allocations” changes to “Make allocations”.
+New header should be a h2.
+New h1 of Allocations should be added to the page.

 ### Review case details

 **Prototype link:** <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step1-review-case-jack-smith">https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step1-review-case-jack-smith</a>
-**Replaces this page in the live service:** <a href="https://dev.moic.service.justice.gov.uk/prisons/LEI/prisoners/G7578GR/staff">https://dev.moic.service.justice.gov.uk/prisons/LEI/prisoners/G7578GR/staff</a>
+**Replaces this page in the live service:** <a href="https://dev.moic.service.justice.gov.uk/prisons/LEI/prisoners/G3782UC/staff">https://dev.moic.service.justice.gov.uk/prisons/LEI/prisoners/G3782UC/staff</a>

 #### Main features